rsCPSyEu/OSOD-III/README.md

 For downloading our annotation files, please access [this link](https://www.dropbox.com/scl/fo/bb77kl1qdfynj0vc84uxi/AFVkV5pPxBGAfWp2zrSUSoI?rlkey=0d8qo4yx5m3ou8tnzv0ycbigs&st=gwggkr1a&dl=0).

 **Note that each dataset must be used in compliance with the original license.**
+In particular, MTSD is provided under the Creative Commons Attribution NonCommercial Share Alike (CC BY-NC-SA) license.
-Please check the license terms carefully before using it.
+Please check the license terms carefully for both the images and the annotations before using the dataset.

 ## How to Use